-In this regard, the country will take cognizance of all relevant international agreements on the environment and mainstream them in the protection of the environment;
+In this regard, the country will take cognisance of all relevant international agreements on the environment and mainstream them in the protection of the environment;

 Good Environmental Governance

-This requires that the rule of law, effective institutions, transparency and accountability, respect for human rights and the meaningful participation of citizens will be integrated into environmental management
+This requires that the rule of law, effective institutions, transparency and accountability, respect for human rights, and citizens’ meaningful participation will be integrated into environmental management.

 Integrated Ecosystem Approach